particle-iot/spark-sdk-ios/README.md

 **Rebranding notice**

-Spark has been recently rebranded as Particle.
+Spark has been rebranded as Particle.
 Code currently refers to `SparkCloud` and `SparkDevice`, this will soon be replaced with `ParticleCloud` and `ParticleDevice`.
 A new Cocoapod library will be published and current one will be deprecated and point to the new one.
 This should not bother or affect your code.

 **Beta notice**